elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Events are actions or occurrences, like clicks or keypresses, that trigger functions or event listeners to execute code in response to user interactions.<br />
+  <div><strong>Interview Response:</strong> Events are actions or occurrences, like clicks or keypresses, that trigger functions or event listeners to execute code in response to user interactions.
   </div>
   </div>
 </details>